Canon of Sherlock Holmes: The Speckled Band (or The Stonor Case) (1902)

 Around 1902, Doyle wrote and produced a play based on his short story "The Adventure of the Speckled Band".
 It premièred 8 years later, at the Adelphi Theatre, London on 4 June 1910, with H. A. Saintsbury as Sherlock Holmes and Lyn Harding as Dr. Grimesby Roylott.
 The play, originally entitled The Stonor Case, differs from the story in several small details, such as the names of some of the characters and the timeline is also changed.
 Holmes mentions Mary Morstan, who had already proposed Dr. Watson, twice and Charles Augustus Milverton also appears as a character.

 The Crown Diamond: An Evening With Mr Sherlock Holmes (1921)

-"The Crown Diamond" is an alternate version of the short story "The Adventure of the Mazarin Stone" though it predates its counterpart by some time, Sometime during the original run the short story was adapted from the play, this is the reason that the narrative is told in third person rather than by the traditional narrator Watson.
-Some claim that the play originally appeared in an early draft of "Sherlock Holmes" (above) and was later removed, with some elements finding their way into "The Adventure of the Empty House" before the entire play was resurrected, some years later, into "The Crown Diamond" and "The Mazarin Stone."
+"The Crown Diamond" is an alternate version of the short story "The Adventure of the Mazarin Stone" though it predates its counterpart by some time.
+The play was first performed as "Evening with Sherlock Holmes" on 2 May 1921.
+Sometime during the original run the short story was adapted from the play.